Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Multiple-pole Solutions

 \section{Multiple-pole Solutions}

-As we indicated in the previous section, there is a type of nontrivial solutions called the double-pole solution which could be derived by taking the limit $\lambda_{2} \rightarrow \lambda_{1}$ (with the constraint $\alpha_{1}=\alpha_{2}, \beta_{1}=\beta_{2}$) on the two-soliton.
-In this limit, both the normal vectors and the amplitudes of the two line solitons converge to the same value (cf. \eqref{Xi}, \eqref{Xj} and \eqref{Asymptotic_2-Soliton}).
-Nevertheless we will see in section 5.2 that the two solitons converge not to parallel two line-solitons but to two ``curved solitons'' along logarithmic functions in the $z,w$ direction due to resonance effects in the interacting region.
+As we indicated in the previous section, there is a type of nontrivial solution called the double-pole solution, which could be derived by taking the limit $\lambda_{2} \rightarrow \lambda_{1}$ (with the constraint $\alpha_{1}=\alpha_{2}, \beta_{1}=\beta_{2}$) on the two-soliton.
+In this limit, both the normal vectors and the amplitudes of the two-line solitons converge to the same value [cf. \eqref{Xi}, \eqref{Xj}, and \eqref{Asymptotic_2-Soliton}].
+Nevertheless, we will see in Sec.
+5.2 that in the 2D slice [$(w,\widetilde w)=(0,0)$], the two solitons converge not to parallel two-line solitons but to two ``curved solitons'' along with a linear function background due to resonance effects in the interacting region.
+More details will be provided in Sec.
+5.2.

 In this section, we aim to construct the double-pole solutions from the two-soliton solutions \eqref{2ss-matrix-pair} by taking some nontrivial transformations and using L'H$\hat{\mbox{o}}$pital's rule, and then calculate the corresponding NL$\sigma$M action density.